-The sensation of having the senses tantalised can have a number of positive reactions – from being calming and therapeutic to provide enriching and educational experiences.
 While sensory gardens are for everyone, they are particularly beneficial to children, and those who are disabled or suffering with mental health problems.

 2. Use scent to relive stress

-Kathi Keville, author of The Aromatherapy Garden, describes the scientific case for the relaxing, stress-relieving scents of herbs including chamomile and marjoram; the stimulating aromas of basil, peppermint and sage; and the surprising passion-invoking properties of liquorice-scented plants, among others.
+As well as the benefits mentioned above of rosemary and lavender, Kathi Keville, author of The Aromatherapy Garden, describes the scientific case for the relaxing, stress-relieving scents of herbs including chamomile and marjoram; the stimulating aromas of basil, peppermint and sage; and the surprising passion-invoking properties of liquorice-scented plants, among others.

 3. Consider the seasons when planting for a sensory experience

-There are plenty of other fragrant plants to consider apart from herbs, however.
+There are plenty of other fragrant plants to consider apart from herbs.
 Catherine Cutler, who created the Perfume Garden at The Eden Project in Cornwall, recommends thinking about the seasons and including something for every time of year.
 'Some of the best scents come in winter,' she explains, 'such as the shrub daphne 'Jacqueline Postill'.
 For flower scent, try sweet peas, roses and jasmine, and pinks, which are remarkably sturdy and produce a wonderful, heady, clove-like scent,' she continues.